typesafehub/sbt-conductr/README.md

 ### Advanced bundles and configuration

-sbt-bundle is capable of producing many bundles and bundle configurations for a given sbt module.
+sbt-conductr is capable of producing many bundles and bundle configurations for a given sbt module.

 #### Adding Java options